Special Educational Needs and Disabilities (SEND)

 Who can I contact if I have a complaint about the SEN provision made for my child?

-Initially speak with your child’s class teacher and/or the SENDCO Hopefully they will be able to address your concerns.
-If the concern is not resolved then you should then contact the Headteacher who may direct you to the school’s Complaints Policy.
+Initially speak with your child’s class teacher and/or the SENDCO.
+Hopefully they will be able to address your concerns.
+If the concern is not resolved, then you should contact the Headteacher who may direct you to the school’s Complaints Policy.